RadicalxChange/www/src/site/media/blog/2024-01-08_evolving-a-new-public-with-web3.md

 ---
 layout: "layouts/blog-post.njk"
 date: "2024-01-08"
-title: "Evolving a new public with web3"
+title: "Evolving a New Public with Web3"
-postHeader: "Evolving a new public with web3"
+postHeader: "Evolving a New Public with Web3"
 postAuthor: "Calvin Po, Fang-Jui “Fang-Raye” Chang"
 ---